Butternut Squash and Apple Soup

-- 2 cups rice milk, or as needed
+- 2 cups rice milk or other unsweetened nondairy milk, or as needed

 - Salt and freshly ground pepper to taste

 Heat the oil in a soup pot.
 Add the onion and sauté over medium-low heat until golden, about 8 to 10 minutes.
-Add the apple dice, 4 cups water, bouillon cube, and spices.
+Add the apple dice, broth, and spices.
 Bring to a simmer, then simmer gently, covered, until the apples are soft, about 10 minutes.